Newkirk House: Journal Square

 The homestead remained in the Newkirk family until 1899, after which it was used by the Queen's Daughters Day Nursery Association and then by a succession of retail businesses.
 With the opening of the Hudson and Manhattan Railroad Summit Avenue station in 1912, the area around Bergen Square was redeveloped, and many of the homesteads were razed to make way for new buildings.
 Among them are the headquarters of the newspaper Jersey Journal, after which Journal Square is named, and the Labor Bank Building, considered the city's first skyscraper.
 Another family property, the Newkirk Homestead was demolished, though a street still bears the name of the early settlers.
 The Sip Manor, built in 1666 and the oldest private home in New Jersey, was moved to Westfield.
 In 1928, Summit Avenue was re-routed, affecting the property line of the tract; the front of the Newkirk House was altered and new windows were placed along its side.

 Restaurant and neighborhood redevelopment plans

 In 1979, Newkirk House was listed on the New Jersey Register of Historic Places (ID#1519). and became a restaurant known as the Summit House.
 During renovations it was determined that it had originally been a one-story structure.
 It later became Sanai's, owned by native son, NBA star, and political activist Terry Dehere.
 The building is situated between the Journal Square Transportation Center and neighborhood known as The Hilltop.
 In 2012, the city adopted a variance for a development proposal to build a 42-story residential tower and adjacent garage on its south and east sides.

+The building was bought by a land preservation organization for $1.2 million, but remains empty since the restaurant's closing.